Am I allowed to link to other websites?

 Therefore, if you are providing a link you should be very clear to your website visitors, what it is, why it is there and who you are linking to.
 Furthermore, you should not suggest anything negative, defamatory or libellous in the content/wording surrounding the link.

 Arguably, it is also bad etiquette to ‘deep link’.
-This means providing a link to a page ‘deep’ within the site, rather than simply the homepage.
+This means providing a link to a page ‘deep’ within the site, rather than simply the homepage or a main page.
 Some sites actually have policies or terms and conditions which ask you not to do it.
 Therefore, it is worth checking if you wish to guide your website visitors to a very specific page.

-In most cases, the homepage is probably sufficient, however, for something like a specific article or blog post, you may have more reason, so just be aware of this and check Ts&Cs or play safe and send your visitors to the homepage and in your own text direct them towards specific information, explaining where they may find something useful or important.
+In most cases, the homepage is probably sufficient, however, for something like a specific article or blog post, you may have more reason to offer this type of link, so just be aware of this and check T&Cs.

-The other bad etiquette is to ‘embed content’, this means creating a frame or image which captures something from another website and makes it appear to sit actually on your own site.
+It is also bad etiquette to ‘embed content’.
+This means creating a frame or image which captures something from another website and makes it appear to sit actually on your own site.
 I am not technically knowledgeable about this, but be aware it does upset people as it very much looks like you are passing off someone else’s work (their content on their website) as your own.

 In publishing there is something called ‘fair dealing’ and it is where you can use a quote from another text for ‘criticism and review’.
 This means using other people’s words to help demonstrate and discuss a point you are trying to make in your book/article.
 I recommend following a similar mindset for external linking.
 Think about why you are providing the link – are you trying to highlight or explain your own point more thoroughly?
 Are you trying to genuinely help your own website visitors?
 Is the link necessary?
 Are you including the link in good faith?